karanshergill/Hack-the-Box/access.md

 ![image](https://github.com/0xhardyboy/Hack-the-Box/assets/83878909/0b239099-9d01-4e8e-b5bc-54150d0dec2f)

 The results above show that the ZKAccess shortcut on the Public Desktop has been configured using the runas `command`.

+The Desktop folder is not immediately visible since it is a hidden folder.
+It is possible to traverse the folder and list its contents.
+The folder is accessible to the builtin "NT AUTHORITY\INTERACTIVE" group.
+Users who log in "interactively" locally, or over a Remote Desktop or telnet session will have the Interactive SID in their access token.